UTCSheffield/sprig-arcade/README.md

 # Sprig Arcade

-Visit https://utcsheffield.github.io/sprig-arcade/ for UTC Sheffield Olympic Legacy Park's Sprig Games
+Visit https://utcsheffield.github.io/sprig-arcade/ for UTC Sheffield Olympic Legacy Park's Sprig Games or https://utcsheffield.github.io/sprig-arcade/random/ for a random one.

 If you think we should add your game add a "New Author" or "New Unapproved Sprig Game" issue.